I travelled around Europe in a 800€ Campervan

-This rusty van could be the solution to my dream to explore nature and see Europe and get to see all those hidden spots I had been saving on my computer for years.
+This rusty van could be the solution to my dream to explore Europe in a campervan and get to see all those hidden spots I had been saving on my computer for years.
 We spent the next 2 months watching YouTube tutorials and repairing the van on our free time.

 We set a goal to leave on the 1st of August and travel for the next 2 months.
 We worked as hard as we could and we managed to “finish” the van on the 31st of July in the evening.

 It was one of the happiest moments of my life.
 We left the next day towards Spain.
 It was our fist time driving the van, sleeping in it and pretty much our test drive would be to drive over 10000km in that 27 years old Vanette van.